-Through National Climate Plans your country has the potential of turning the Paris Agreement into tangible actions, act as capital raising instruments and involve citizens, civil society and local authorities in key issues of the climate and energy transition that will affect us all.
+Through National Energy and Climate Plans your country has the potential of turning the Paris Agreement into tangible actions, act as capital raising instruments and involve citizens, civil society and local authorities in key issues of the climate and energy transition that will affect us all.

-All European Member States have energy and climate commitments and they will also have to develop their own strategy to fulfil them.
+All European Union member states have energy and climate commitments and they will also have to develop their own strategy to fulfil them.
 Objectives, policies, targets, and measures from city planning to agricultural subsidies, public transport infrastructure, building renovations and waste collection will be outlined in the NECPs.

 For this reason, the decisions under the NECPs will determine not only how many greenhouse gas emissions will be cut up to 2030, but, most importantly, can also set in motion the crucial transition to carbon-free societies.

 In 2014, EU leaders agreed on three headline energy and climate targets that the EU must meet by 2030: at least 40% cuts in domestic greenhouse gas emissions (from 1990 levels); at least 32% share for renewable energy; and at least 32.5% improvement in energy efficiency.